Support to help you thrive

 - Smarthinking is an online tutoring service covering a range of topics including writing, maths, and core academic skills.
 The service includes assignment feedback, live tutoring, question submission and information boards.

-- Free counselling is available for all La Trobe students — face-to-face, or via telephone and Skype.
+- Free counselling is available for all La Trobe students — face-to-face, or via telephone and Zoom.
 Counsellors are professionally trained to assist students in managing personal challenges and mental health.

 These are just some of the ways we’ll support you to make the most of your life at La Trobe.